The intense hypocrisy of Big Pharma corporate health care is not only making us sick, it’s part of the system keeping us from accessing good medicine.

 Ritalin, a drug commonly prescribed to treat the boatload of children diagnosed with ADHD every year in America, is nearly structurally identical to the illegal street drug cocaine.
 Molecularly, Ritalin and cocaine are nearly twins — and they operate on the human brain the same way.
 Both are powerful stimulants that cause increased dopamine levels in the brain.

 And both are addicting.
-The difference between the two, according to Big Pharma, is that Ritalin is a pill, so it takes the medicine longer to reach the brain and begin working.
-Cocaine is usually snorted and reaches the brain quicker.
+The difference between the two, according to Big Pharma, is that Ritalin is a pill.
+Basically, this means it takes the medicine longer to reach the brain and work.
+Cocaine reaches the brain quicker because its snorted.
 Quite a difference, eh?
 One works faster.

-The real difference is that doctors prescribe one to our children and the other one can land people who give it to children in jail.
+The real difference is that doctors prescribe one to our children.
+Meanwhile, the other one can land people who give it to children in jail.
 Again, we reach the conclusion that once the FDA approves a substance, there’s no moral shade around it.
 This keeps the money for treatment in the hands of American pharmaceutical CEOs, instead of South American farmers and businessmen.

 From the perspective of Big Pharma, cannabis is the bad guy — not because it’s untested or may not be effective, but precisely because it works.
 Now that’s unhealthy.